Menu Search

 Vaudeville Villain is a 2003 album by Viktor Vaughn, the alter ego of MF DOOM.
 While perhaps not as well-known as some of DOOM’s other projects like Madvillainy or Operation: Doomsday, Vaudeville Villain is still a must-listen for any fan of underground Hip Hop.

 While MF DOOM is known for his iconic sample-based beats, Vaudeville Villain features a more stripped-down and raw sound, with live instrumentation playing a larger role.
-The result is a sound that’s both gritty and atmospheric, with the production providing the perfect backdrop for Vaughn’s lyrical stylings.
-And the lyrics are what really set Vaudeville Villain apart.
+The result is a very atmospheric sound, with the production providing the perfect backdrop for Vaughn’s lyrical stylings.
 As Viktor Vaughn, DOOM takes on a different persona, rapping from the perspective of a super-powered villain with a penchant for mischief and mayhem.
 The lyrics are dense and intricate, with Vaughn weaving intricate stories of his exploits over the gritty beats.

 One of the things that really stands out about Vaudeville Villain is how well it pairs with Madvillainy.
 Both albums were released a little over six months from each other and feature MF DOOM at the top of his game, but they take different approaches to production and storytelling, with Madvillainy being more sample-based and abstract, and Vaudeville Villain more focused and narrative-driven.